Hooks Return for Final Stand of 2024

 - Hooks Return for Final Stand of 2024 - Corpus Christi Hooks

-- Travs Rally in Eighth, Hooks Drop Road Finale - Corpus Christi Hooks
+- Hooks vs Midland RockHounds to Finish Season - Corpus Christi Hooks

-- Travs Rally Late for Win in Regular Season Home Finale - Arkansas Travelers
+- 6th Inning Rally Lifts Cards Over Naturals in Home Finale - Springfield Cardinals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.